 4) 2019 – Lifetime Achievement Award for Best Coach and Best Tertiary Programme at the Winners Circle.

 5) 2019 – Winners of women’s and men’s titles at TenTen Tennis Series.

 6) 2019 – Tshwane Tennis Open winners in doubles and mixed doubles.

-Tennis at the NWU has evolved into a physical chess match in which players attack and defend, exploiting angles and technical weaknesses with strokes of widely diverse pace and spin.
+Tennis at the Potchefstroom Campus of the North-West University (NWU) has evolved into a physical chess match in which players attack and defend, exploiting angles and technical weaknesses with strokes with a widely diverse pace and spin.
 Tennis can be enjoyed by players of practically any level of skill.
 Top competition is a demanding test of both shot making and stamina, rich in stylistic and strategic variety.

-In 2009 The NWU Potchefstroom Campus joined hands with the Riaan Venter Tennis Academy.
-The academy is a high performance academy and it has allowed our students to receive professional coaching and training while being able to further their studies.
+In 2009 the NWU Potchefstroom Campus joined hands with the high-performance Riaan Venter Tennis Academy.
+This has allowed our students to receive professional coaching and training while being able to further their studies.

-In the past 10 years huge infrastructure changes has taken place at our facilities and we can proudly say that it compares with the best in the world.
-It is for this reason that most of TSA flagship tournaments take place at our tennis club.
+In the past 10 years huge infrastructure changes have taken place at our facilities and we can proudly say that they compare with the best in the world.
+It is for this reason that most of the TSA flagship tournaments take place at our tennis club.

-If you have aspirations in furthering your career in tennis while combining it with a degree or diploma, the NWU is the best university to do so.
+If you have aspirations to further your career in tennis while combining it with a degree or diploma, the NWU is the best university at which to do so.

 - To develop healthy sportsmanship.